RODO94/sh24/decisions.md

 Allow List files ended up in a `logic/` folder as I couldn't at first thinking get a better name, but there's probably one.

 Most decisions went toward decoupling logic and keeping files small.
+The `controller/postcode.ts` file flies in the face of this a bit as I ran out of time to break it down into something more manageable.

 ## E2E